openfoodfoundation/ofn-install/README.md

 ##Build

-### Set up a Linux box
+### Set up a base server

 You will need to setup an instance of ubuntu precise 64, though this may work on other debian based releases too.

-For vagrant, of you don't allready have a precise64 box set up, run:
+For vagrant, if you don't allready have a precise64 box set up, run:

 'vagrant box add precise64 https://cloud-images.ubuntu.com/vagrant/precise/current/precise-server-cloudimg-amd64-vagrant-disk1.box'

+The digital ocean ubuntu precise 64 image is solidly tested, and amazon ubuntu precise 64 images have also worked.

 ###Setup a default user